foreza/brainstorm-notes/pillars.md

 - etc
 - Challenge regular assumptions that I make that are likely incorrect
 - Read a book a month
+- Clean up my desk of clutter before I do any work
+- Donate or recycle things I clearly do not need, avoid hoarding
+- Buy things that I actually will need, and buy at the correct level of quality (don't cheap out)

 ## Pillar 4: Access some "exclusive" status.